-No matter how far we come in technology, the mechanical movements of a timeless wristwatch will always be a fascinating work of art.
+Watches – No matter how far we come with regards to technology, the mechanical movements of a timeless wristwatch will always be a fascinating work of art.
 An art that has been fine-tuned and perfected over centuries of passionate innovation, refined craftsmanship and relentless dedication.

 Are you still fumbling for your smartphone to check the time?
-Whether you are new to the wonderful world of watches, or a prominent collector of timepieces, these are 55 watch brands that you need to know.
+Whether you are new to the wonderful world of watches, or a prominent collector of timepieces, these are watch brands that you need to know

 A watch which adventurers like Borge Ousland are wearing while they cross the North and South Poles, unsupported.
 We’ve also got our eyes on the Alpiner 4 and Seastrong Diver 300 for watches that endure a rugged lifestyle while looking luxe at the same time.